Christopher W. Johnson

-Christopher W. Johnson, FRSE, FRAeS, FBCS, is a British computer scientist and Pro Vice Chancellor for Engineering and Physical Sciences at Queen's University, Belfast.
-Previously he was Professor and Head of Computing Science at the University of Glasgow, UK.
+Christopher W. Johnson is a British computer scientist and pro vice chancellor for engineering and physical sciences at Queen's University, Belfast.
+Previously he was professor and head of computing science at the University of Glasgow, UK.
+From July 2024, he will serve as chief scientific advisor to the Department for Science, Innovation and Technology.

 Education and early life

 Chris Johnson was born on 15 April 1965.
 He was educated at Verulam School, Trinity College, Cambridge (MA), and the University of York (MSc, DPhil).

 Career and research

 Johnson's research focuses on the resilience of safety-critical systems.